Phone: (408) 848-4871

 Phone: (408) 848-4722

-I have been an instructor with the Gavilan DRC for over 25 years.
-I currently teach three courses in our High Tech Center (HTC), which is a unique facility that provides our students access to computers and computer training through state-of-the-art assistive computer technology.
-The courses I teach are: Computer Access Evaluation, Computer Assisted Instruction and Adaptive Computer Basics.
+I have been an instructor with the Gavilan DRC for over 27 years.
+I currently teach many courses in our High Tech Center (HTC), which is a unique facility that provides our students access to computers and computer training through state-of-the-art assistive computer technology.
 The major function of the High Tech Center is to evaluate the range and degree of a studentís functional limitations, implement the appropriate adaptation or reduce the disabilityís effect on computer access and train the student to use the adaptation within the context of general computer skills.
 The skills and knowledge a student gains in the HTC can be taken to other campuses, universities and ultimately, to the work place.
 I also teach an Adapted Physical Education class off-campus.

 My name is Marina Lares.
 I am the Adaptive Services Specialist at the DRC.
 I provide students with any assistance that will better enable them to succeed here at Gavilan College.
 After the initial intake, the student may fill out the Student Request form that indicates which services will be needed.
 I arrange services such as Note Taking, Adaptive Equipment, Adaptive Hardware and Software, and I assist students in the High Tech Center.
 In addition, I assist in the production of Alternate Media for students with a wide variety of disabilities.
 I also assist in the research and ordering of new software and hardware for the High Tech Center.
 I am a former DRC student who graduated from Gavilan College so I am familiar with the challenges our students face.
 I recently completed my Bachelors in Business Management from San Jose State University.